Carrier frequency offset: Residual CFO and SCO Estimation

 Although the CFO in the received signal has been estimated and compensated in the receiver, some residual CFO may still exist.
 Besides, the CFO contained in the received signal may very well be time-varying and, thus, it needs to be continuously tracked.

 The received signal also suffers from sampling clock offset (SCO), which may cause a gradual drift of the safe DFT window in addition to extra phase shift in the received frequency-domain signals.
-In framebased OFDM systems, both the residual CFO tracking and the SCO tracking are inevitable, because the receiver may operate for a long period of time.
+In frame-based OFDM systems, both the residual CFO tracking and the SCO tracking are inevitable, because the receiver may operate for a long period of time.
 In packet-based OFDM systems, however, the influences of these two offsets depend on the packet length and the magnitude of the offsets.

 The SCO may not be easily estimated from the time-domain signal.
 However, it can be examined through the phase shift of the frequency-domain pilot signals.
 The residual CFO can also be estimated in a similar way.
 In many OFDM wireless communication standards, for example, DVB-T, IEEE 802.11 a/g/n, and IEEE 802.16e OFDM mode, dedicated pilot subcarriers are allocated to facilitate receiver synchronization.

 The phase shifts in the received frequency-domain signals caused by the CFO are identical at all subcarriers provided that the ICI is ignored.
 On the other hand, the SCO causes phase shifts that are proportional to the respective sub carrier indices.

 The received signals contain ICI and noise, and therefore the phases deviate from the two ideal straight lines.
 Conventionally, the SCO can be estimated by computing a slope from the plot of measured pilot subcarrier phase differences versus pilot subcarrier indices.
 Moreover, joint estimation of CFO and SCO has also been studied extensively.